truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 **Copy Text** copies the event to a text file. **Copy Json** copies the event to a JSON object.

 Each audit screen includes basic and advanced search options.
-Click **Switch to Basic** to change to the basic search fuction or click **Switch to Advanced** to show the advanced search operators.
+Click **Switch to Basic** to change to the basic search function or click **Switch to Advanced** to show the advanced search operators.
 To enter advanced search parameters use the format displayed in the field, for example, *Service = "SMB" AND Event = "CLOSE"* to show closed SMB events.
 Event types are listed in [Auditing Event Types](#auditing-event-types).